awittnam/book_app/README.md

 Number and name of feature: #5 Style the book application

-Estimate of time needed to complete:  min
+Estimate of time needed to complete:  60min.

 Start time:  1045hrs

-Finish time:   hrs
+Finish time:  1130 hrs

-Actual time needed to complete: min.
+Actual time needed to complete: 45min.